The limits of risk-based maintenance in water law

 When the revolution devours its own children

-In summary, the maintenance technicians of systems for handling water-endangering substances are subject to narrow limits for a risk-based maintenance concept.
-Therefore, possible savings potentials may be realized more in terms of security of supply.
+In summary, maintenance personnel of facilities handling water-hazardous substances face strict limits for a risk-based maintenance concept.
+Therefore, potential savings may be realized primarily with regard to supply security.
 And that’s exactly when “the revolution devours its own children.”
-Because the closer you get to the “production failure” scenario through the savings, the more expensive the effects can ultimately become.
+The closer cost savings bring you to a “production failure” scenario, the more expensive the consequences can ultimately become.